Keeping Livestock Safe

 But human presence isn’t always possible and, on its own, isn’t always enough to keep livestock safe on the open range.
 The domestication of wolves, the animals that became our dogs, preceded the domestication of livestock.
 It is likely that dogs have been assisting us with our livestock since the beginning.

-As it has been for thousands of years, livestock guardian dogs are working dogs that, depending on the breed, serve different purposes.
-They are agile herders and watchful protectors.
+Livestock guardian dogs are working dogs that, depending on the breed, serve different purposes, but fundamentally, they are watchful protectors.
 They know their role and perform it well.
 Barking is meant to sound an alarm, which can awaken a sleeping herder or alert them to a threat they may have not otherwise detected.
 Some dogs will take up a defensive posture to physically protect the herd.
-Other dogs are natural herders and work to keep the herd together.
-Dogs are an especially common way of keeping sheep safe and moving together.
+Alongside livestock guardian dogs, herding dogs work to keep the livestock animals together.
+Working dogs are an especially common way of keeping sheep safe and moving together.

 Over the past 10,000 years, domestic livestock have lost or forgotten many of their natural defenses.
 One such defense is the natural herding instinct.
 While it is strong in many wild animals such as elk, bison and caribou, it has waned in domestic livestock over millennia.
 Safety in numbers is a necessary survival instinct in the presence of large predators.
 Some cattle operations are working to reawaken this instinct.
 Cattle that stick together are much less vulnerable to attack than cattle distributed across large landscapes.